jarontai/dash/README.md

 # Dash - A tiny interpreter written in Dart.

 Dash is an interpreter which fully build with [Dart](https://dart.dev).
-Dash is also a small dynamic language which is a subset of the [Dart](https://dart.dev) language.
+Dash is also a small dynamic language with Dart-like syntax and features.

-Dash is a dartify version of [Bob Nystrom](https://github.com/munificent)'s [Crafting Interpreters](http://craftinginterpreters.com/), which is a great book of interpreter/language implementation.
+Dash is a dartify version of [Crafting Interpreters](http://craftinginterpreters.com/), which is a great book of interpreter/language implementation.

 ## Language

 The Dash language features:

   * Dart-like syntax and keywords
-  * arithmetic expressions
-  * intergers, doubles and booleans
+  * intergers, doubles and arithmetic expressions
-  * string, array and map
+  * booleans and string
   * functions and closures
+  * classes
   * native functions: print

   ``` dart